jenkinsci/azure-slave-plugin/README.md

       sudo apt-get install -y ant
 ```

-## Template configuration for Windows images with launch method JNLP.
+## Template configuration for Windows images with launch method JNLP
 1. Make sure to follow the instructions specified above for JNLP.
 2. If the Jenkins master does not have a security configuration, leave the Init script blank for the default script to execute on the slave.
 3. If the Jenkins master has a security configuration, then refer to the script at https://gist.github.com/snallami/5aa9ea2c57836a3b3635 and modify the script with the proper Jenkins credentials.